-At root level is our physical health.
+At the root level is our physical health.
 Next comes the need for belonging to family and community.
 These fulfilled layers then support the need for knowledge in both mental and physical skill-building.
 And finally, upon these layers stands the need for spiritual and aesthetic connection to the world around us and our personal beliefs.
-Eagle's Nest Foundation is non-denominational of any religion.
-We are inclusive of diverse spiritual beliefs and encourage exploration of our beliefs in connection to the world around us.
+There are ceremonial occasions at The Outdoor Academy, including Morning Watch, Good